rajington/windowsapp/README.md

 - (void) print(String str)  # shows in a plain old text box

 - (void) bind(String key,              # case-insensitive single-character string
-              Array<String> modifiers, # may contain any number of: "CMD", "CTRL", "ALT", "SHIFT" Function fn)             # javascript fn that takes no args; return val is ignored
+              Array<String> modifiers, # may contain any number of: "cmd", "ctrl", "alt", "shift" Function fn)             # javascript fn that takes no args; return val is ignored

 - (void) require(String path) # may be JS or CS file; looks at extension to know which